He was a Friend of Boz …and a friend of mine.

 Once fully retired, Dave’s marriage fell apart, and he left D.C.
 He ended up in Ventura, Calif., and once I had met Kit, we visited him there.
 He loved living in the fruit basket of California — lots of produce is grown in the area.
 As we talked, he was eating wedges of fresh oranges …by popping the entire wedge into his mouth and chewing them up.
 Skin and all.
 I had never before (or since) seen anyone eat oranges that way, but he did!

 He visited us in Boulder, and in 2010 he moved “back home” to where he was born, Tulsa, Oklahoma.
-I vaguely recall that he was out of town when Kit and I visited Tulsa once, when we went there to visit one of my JPL colleagues, Donna, who moved there when she retired from JPL.
+I vaguely recall that he was out of town when Kit and I visited Tulsa once, when we went there to visit one of my JPL colleagues, Donna, who moved there when she retired.

 After we moved to the rural western part of the state, Dave came out and visited there, too, bringing his partner from Tulsa, Mieke.
 Dave talked often of wanting to make the drive out again, but never quite got the plans together.
 Early last year I noticed when he let his Premium run out.
 Messages went unanswered, so I sent a note to Mieke.
 She replied that he had been diagnosed with Alzheimer’s disease, and had been moved to Memory Care.